anmarkoulis/event-sourcing/docs/presentation/presentation.md

 ## **Test business logic with real production data**

 <!--
-This is a real story that happened to us.
-John submitted a support ticket: "Why was my account suspended yesterday at 3:47 PM?
+Another powerful benefit of event sourcing is the ability to debug issues that happened in the past.
+Consider a support ticket: "Why was my account suspended yesterday at 3:47 PM?
 I was just logging in normally!
 This is affecting my work!"
 With traditional systems, we would have said "Sorry, we can't see what happened."
 But with event sourcing, we can replay exactly what happened.

 Instead of trying to recreate scenarios in test environments, we can rebuild the exact state at any moment in history.
 Here's how it works: we get all events before a specific incident time, rebuild the aggregate state at that exact moment, and then apply the problematic event that caused the issue - like a UserSuspendedEvent.
 This lets us see exactly what the business rules would do when that event is applied, and understand why certain actions were allowed or blocked.

 This gives us the ability to debug issues that happened hours or days ago, and test business logic against real production data at any point in time.
 This is debugging and testing superpowers combined - we can answer "What was the user's state at 3:47 PM?" with complete certainty.

+But here's the real magic: we can transform these debugging scenarios into simple unit tests without dealing with infrastructure.
+Since aggregates are pure Python classes, we can test business logic in complete isolation.
+The business rules can be tested as standalone units, replaying the exact sequence of events that caused issues in production.
+This means we can catch bugs before they happen and ensure our business logic behaves correctly under any scenario.
 -->

 ---